If we knew what we were doing, it wouldn’t be called research.

-Like other stories, spikes are put in the backlog, estimated, and sized to fit in an iteration.
-Spike results are different from a story, because they generally produce information, rather than working code.
-A spike may result in a decision, prototype, storyboard, proof of concept, or some other partial solution to help drive the final results.
-In any case, the spike should develop just the information sufficient to resolve the uncertainty in being able to identify and size the stories that drive it confidently or to determine the best technical approach.
+Like other stories, spikes are put in the Team Backlog, estimated, and sized to fit in an iteration.
+Spike results may differ from a story because they often produce information rather than working code.
+They should develop only the information required to identify and size the stories that drive it confidently or to determine the best technical approach.

-The output of a spike is demonstrable, both to the team and to any other stakeholders.
-This brings visibility to the research and architectural efforts and also helps build Collective Ownership and shared responsibility for the key decisions that are being taken.
-And, like any other story, spikes are accepted by the product owner when the acceptance criteria for the spike have been fulfilled.
+The output of a spike is demonstrable, both to the team and to any other stakeholders, which brings visibility to the research and architectural efforts and helps build collective ownership and shared responsibility for decision-making.
+The Product Owner accepts spikes that have been demoed and meets its acceptance criteria.

 The Exception, Not the Rule

-Every user story has uncertainty and risk—this is the nature of agile development.
+Every user story has uncertainty and risk.
+That’s the nature of Agile development.
 The team discovers the right solution through discussion, collaboration, experimentation, and negotiation.
-Thus, in one sense, every user story contains spike-level activities to flush out the technical and functional risk.
-The goal of an agile team is to learn how to embrace and effectively address this uncertainty in each iteration.
-A spike story, on the other hand, should be reserved for the more critical and larger unknowns.
-When considering a spike for future work, first consider ways to split the story through the strategies discussed earlier.
-Use a spike as a last option.
+Every user story contains spike-like activities to identify the technical and functional risks.
+The goal of an Agile Team is to learn how to address uncertainty in each iteration.
+Spikes are critical when high uncertainty exists or there are many unknowns.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison Wesley, 2011.